 If you haven't been impressed with the wide variety of functions that resveratrol has to this point, maybe this one will get you.
 There's a lot of talk about biofilms that are produced by microorganisms that can cause chronic infection.
 These bad microbes in biofilm communities tend to be more resistant to antibiotics and other treatments.
 This poses a greater health risk and makes treating what might have been a common infection more complicated.
-You might be pleased to know that resveratrol is also able to inhibit formation of biofilms, and it can even destroy a biofilm that has already matured.
+You might be pleased to know that resveratrol is also able to inhibit formation of biofilms8, and it can even destroy a biofilm that has already matured.
 So you can add antimicrobial effects to the list of positive health benefits this polyphenol has.

 Can resveratrol promote longevity?

 In the hundreds of articles that I've reviewed on resveratrol's benefits for cardiovascular disease, cancer, arthritis, glaucoma, cataracts, osteoporosis, high blood pressure, Alzheimer's disease, and many of the other conditions reviewed above, one of the most interesting findings was that this polyphenol has anti-aging benefits.
-It's felt this is true because resveratrol can modify oxidative damage, inflammation, telomere length, and cell death.
+It's felt this is true because resveratrol can modify oxidative damage9, inflammation, telomere length, and cell death.
 Telomeres are the caps at the ends of our chromosomes; you can think of them as the little plastic ends to your shoelaces.
 When these caps get short enough, the DNA can essentially fall apart and the cell can become "old" or "senescent," and when that happens, a variety of diseases and conditions can develop.
 This science was brought to the forefront by Nobel Prize–winning scientist Elizabeth Blackburn.
 Is resveratrol the fountain of youth?
 Well, I wouldn't go that far, but these findings sure are interesting and make me think about how I can increase my exposure to this powerhouse compound.

 Does resveratrol have any negative side effects?

 So, is there any downside to resveratrol?
 Well, as with anything in life, it's good to zoom out and look at the pros and cons.
 Generally, resveratrol is well-tolerated—especially when taken in food form.
-When taken as a supplement, some people can get mild to moderate gastrointestinal symptoms and diarrhea when they take high doses of it.
-Many experts also think that if you have a hormone-sensitive cancer, resveratrol should be used with caution because it can have some estrogen-like properties and this could actually stimulate cancer cells to grow even more.
+When taken as a supplement, some people can get mild to moderate gastrointestinal symptoms and diarrhea10 when they take high doses of it.
+Many experts also think that if you have a hormone-sensitive cancer, resveratrol should be used with caution11 because it can have some estrogen-like properties and this could actually stimulate cancer cells to grow even more.
 This highlights an important point: Just because something seems perfectly healthy, that doesn't mean it's always perfect for everyone in every scenario.

 Can resveratrol interact with any medications?